Jam Making 101

 - When you start canning your jam, place circular lids on clean, filled jars and tighten the rings around them, protecting your fingers from the heat using a clean, dry tea towel.
 Tighten to finger-tightness.

-- Canning water should come an inch (2.5 cm) over the jars when they have lids on and remain at a rolling boil of 212°F (100°C).
+- Canning water should come an inch (2.5 cm) over the jars when they have lids on and remain at a rolling boil of 212°F (100°C) for 10 minutes.
 Refill water as needed as some of it will evaporate.
 Heating the filled jars in the canner changes the atmospheric pressure, which creates a vacuum seal that will keep your treasured contents safe.

 - Leave jars undisturbed for 24 hours and check that the seal has sunk in.
 If the seal has not indented, the product is not properly sterilized.
 Store finished and sterilized food in a dark, dry place until ready to use.